 SCAMP5 traffics between the Golgi stack and cell surface and colocalises with clathrin and the IFN-I export pathway

 To probe for a possible interaction between SCAMP5 and the IFN-α trafficking pathway, the fluorescent protein mVenus was generated as a soluble expression construct, designated ‘cytosolic/c-mVenus’ or with the signal peptide from human IFN-α at the N-terminus (designated ‘IFNsp-mVenus’).
 Both c-mVenus and IFNsp-mVenus were cloned downstream of a doxycycline-inducible promoter.
 Expression of c-mVenus in HEK cells revealed a fluorescence pattern that was diffusely present in the cytoplasm, as expected, including in lamellipodia.
-IFNsp-mVenus displayed a more restricted fluorescence pattern, highlighting the endoplasmic reticulum (ER) throughout the cell (figure 3A and online supplemental videos 5; 6).
+IFNsp-mVenus displayed a more restricted fluorescence pattern, highlighting the endoplasmic reticulum (ER) throughout the cell (figure 3A and online supplemental video 5, online supplemental video 6).
 Both c-mVenus and IFNsp-mVenus were induced in a doxycycline dose-responsive manner.
 IFNsp-mVenus was detected in the culture media and cell lysates, whereas expression of c-mVenus was only detectable in cell lysates (figure 3B), demonstrating that IFNsp-mVenus was actively secreted.
 Coexpression of IFNsp-mVenus with SCAMP5-mKate2 demonstrates abundant colocalisation of SCAMP5 and IFNsp-mVenus within the Golgi (figure 3C and online supplemental video 7).
 Moreover, IFNsp-mVenus, SCAMP5 and the clathrin light chain could be observed within the same vesicle (figure 3D).
 As clathrin is involved in both endocytic and exocytic pathways,18 we hypothesised that SCAMP5 is an integral component of the trafficking machinery in cells in which it is expressed and is positioned to participate in IFN-I secretion mechanisms.

 Quantitative expression analysis on SCAMP5 in pDCs from genotyped donors and assays of pDC IFN-I output